 China's growth rate has slowed since the double-digit rates before 2013.
 Its economy grew 7.7 percent in 2013, 7.3 percent in 2014, 6.9 percent in 2015, and 6.7 percent in 2016.

 China fueled its former spectacular growth with massive government spending.
-The government owned strategically-important companies that dominated their industries.
+The government owns strategically-important companies that dominate their industries.
 It controls the big three energy companies, PetroChina, Sinopec, and CNOOC.
 They are less profitable than private firms.
 They return only 4.9 percent on assets compared to 13.2 percent for private companies.
 But government ownership allowed China to direct the companies to high-priority projects.

 China requires several things of foreign companies who want to sell to the Chinese population.
 They must open factories to employ Chinese workers.
 They must share their technology.
 Chinese companies use this knowledge to make the products themselves.